richlamdev/ansible-misc/README.md

 -b, --become             run operations with become (does not imply password prompting)\
 -K, --ask-become-pass    ask for privilege escalation password\
--k, --ask-pass           ask for connection password\
+-k, --ask-pass           ask for connection password

--k, --ask-pass is not required if using SSH keys\